The mean-field equation of a leaky integrate-and-fire neural network: measure solutions and steady states: Introduction

 provided that the denominator is positive.
-This makes the value $J=1$ appear critical and suggests that for $J>1$ some blow-up phenomena should occur when the initial distribution is concentrated enough around $v=1$ (see~\cite{carrillo01}).
+This makes the value $J=1$ appear critical and suggests that for $J>1$ some blow-up phenomena should occur when the initial distribution is concentrated enough around $v=1$, see~\cite{carrillo01} for a PDE view on this phenomenon and~\cite{Delarue1,Delarue2} for a stochastic perspective.
 Actually it has been shown that the solutions to Equation~\eqref{eq:LIF} blow-up in finite time for any initial data in the strong connectivity regime \cite{DH02}.
 This was attributed to the instantaneity of spikes firings and their immediate effects on the firing of other cells.
 This is happening when

 When $J<1$ the arrival rate is always well defined, no blow-up can occur, and the solutions exist for all time whatever the initial data \cite{DH}.
 Figure \ref{Fig03} portrays the dynamics of the mean-field equation in such a situation, with a Gaussian profile as initial condition (Fig.~\ref{Fig03}A).
 Under the drift and the jump process, the density function gives a non zero flux at the threshold, and this flux is reinjected right away according to the reset process.
 This effect can be clearly seen in the third panel of the simulation presented in Fig.~\ref{Fig03}B. Asymptotically, the solution reaches a stationary profile which is shown in Fig.~\ref{Fig03}C.